How to make the best and easiest Greek stuffed grape leaves known as dolmades!

 - There will still be some liquid in the pot.
 Allow to cool for at least 30 minutes and the juices will be absorbed.

-- Plate and drizzle some olive oil over them.
-Serve with delicious tzatziki sauce.
+- Transfer them to a platter and drizzle some olive oil over them.
+Serve with delicious tzatziki sauce and lemon wedges.

 This was so good!
 I’ve been looking for a recipe that doesn’t have the ground beef in it and this was just perfect.
 Thank you for your videos that do a wonderful job at clearly explaining the steps:)